Mass Layoffs and the WARN Act in California

 These mass layoffs hurt workers.
 The California WARN Act helps prepare employees for mass layoffs.

 In California, employers must provide WARN notice before a mass layoff.
 If they fail to provide notice, they must pay WARN Act penalties, including to employees.
-For example, workers can get back pay and benefits for 60 days.
-Companies may also have to pay a $500 fine per day for each violation.
+That means workers can get back pay and benefits for 60 days.

 The California WARN Act